markongithub/negamark/README.md

 It's a big more complicated than that.
 In the version of the game we learned originally, the first player opens by choosing two factors and claiming the square labeled with their product on the board.
 For example, X could choose 6 and 8, and place an X on 48.
 This version of the game is [first-player win](https://en.wikipedia.org/wiki/First-player_and_second-player_win).
 By making an optimal first move, X can win no later than on her 10th move, the 19th move overall.

-In the version of the game documented on the National Council of Teachers of Mathematics web site, the first player chooses one factor.
+In the version of the game [documented on the National Council of Teachers of Mathematics web site](http://illuminations.nctm.org/activity.aspx?id=4213), the first player chooses one factor.
 The second player then chooses another factor, and claims the square associated with their product.
 So the second player to move is the first player to claim a square on the board.
 For our purposes, in keeping with the norms of Tic-Tac-Toe, we refer to this second player as "X".
 As an example, O could pick the factor 4, then X could pick the factor 5, and place an X on 20.

 This slightly more complicated game is really second-player win, but in either case the winner is the first player to claim a square on the board.
 By choosing an opening factor, O can delay X's win until X's 13th move, the 25th move overall, but X will still ultimately win.

+The NCTM web site offers a computerized opponent, but will only play the "X" player.
+Its moves appear to be somewhat randomized rather than based on a pure strategic calculation.

 ## Installation and Play